 Creating basic conservation programs typically require little to no financial overhead, and even a modest reduction in energy consumption will likely more than justify the effort.
 (For example, a 0.1% reduction in energy consumption by an industrial company which typically budgets $1 million per year for its energy needs will see an annual savings of $10,000.)

 See below how you can find lower industrial electricity rates and natural gas prices for your facility, including Alberta industrial electricity rates, as well as industrial energy plans in Ontario, Québec, British Columbia, Manitoba and Saskatchewan.

 Further Opportunities for Industrial Companies to Save Money

 Many electricity and natural gas retailers offer energy plans designed for the unique needs of industrial and manufacturing companies.
 Examples include block pricing plans, which minimize risk while allowing companies to take advantage of temporary lulls in the energy market, and load-following plans, which take a conservative approach and keep exposure to an absolute minimum.

 However, choosing the right energy plan can be exceedingly difficult, given the many variables involved.
-Energyrates.ca offers free energy consultations for large consultations.
+Energyrates.ca offers free energy consultations for large energy customers so they can check multiple industrial energy options.
 As large energy consumers, industrial electricity and gas customers can get a free custom quote.
 We can be reached through our site’s contact form, or by calling us directly at 1-855-635-9608.